TACC/pfstrase/README.md

 ## Installation
 ### 1. Server setup
-The pfstrase server collects usage data from clients (OSSs and MDSs) and makes it available to the monitoring viewer pfstop and sends it to the database.
+The pfstrase server aggregates usage data from clients (OSSs and MDSs) and makes it available to the monitoring viewer pfstop and optionally sends it to a backend database.
 Build and install pfstrase_server RPM:
 ```
 git clone https://github.com/TACC/pfstrase.git